 They lived in a land of shadows, but now light is shining on them.

-Eight centuries is a long time to live in hope!
-‘Living in hope’, however, is how we are called to walk.
+So … just another eight centuries before Jesus is born, when God moves ‘into the neighbourhood’ 100%.
+Eight centuries is a long time to live in hope, but ‘living in hope’ is how we are called to walk.

-Have you written down where, in this passage, God has grabbed your attention?
-Now, on this first day of Advent to write down in relation to these words:
+Can I encourage you to write down where, in this passage, God has grabbed your attention the most?
+I’d suggest you this each day, but on this first day of Advent write down in relation to whatever they are for you today:

-I suggest God wants to resurrect your hope.
-Bring any buried hopes out again into the open.
-Name them in God’s presence and may you begin to re-experience the joy of hope, yet realised, this Advent.
+I believe God wants to resurrect your hope; to bring any buried hopes out again into the open.
+Name them in God’s presence and may you begin to re-experience the joy of hope, yet to be realised this Advent.